broxus/stEver-contracts/README.md

   the assurance limit value.
   - Vault - Validates responses to contract actions, ensuring they originate from the StEverVault.
-+ StrategyDePool
++ StrategyController
-  - Vault - Ensures that function calls made to StrategyDePool are initiated by StEverVault.
+  - Vault - Ensures that function calls made to StrategyController are initiated by StEverVault.
-  - DePool - Ensures that function calls made to StrategyDePool are initiated by DePool.
+  - Controller - Ensures that function calls made to this contract are initiated by Validator.
-+ DepoolStrategyFactory
++ ControllerStrategyFactory
-  - Owner - Granted the capability to introduce new StrategyDePool code and upgrade existing strategies to the latest code
+  - Owner - Granted the capability to introduce new Controller code and upgrade existing strategies to the latest code
 ### Actors
 1. **StEverVault** - a contract that aggregates all validators and provides the ability to stake